DOAJ/doaj/cms/pages/legal/terms.md

 ---

 ### Copyright
-5. Copyright of this site and the intellectual property contained in it is owned by Infrastructure Services for Open Access C.I.C. ("IS4OA") and defaults to all rights reserved unless otherwise specified.
+5. Copyright of this site and the intellectual property contained in it is owned by Infrastructure Services for Open Access C.I.C. ("IS4OA"), 2 Clyst Works, Clyst Road, Topsham, Devon EX3 0EP, United Kingdom and defaults to all rights reserved unless otherwise specified.
+[Contact IS4OA here](https://is4oa.org/contact-us/) or email helpdesk@doaj.org.

 6. Other than as permitted in law, reproduction of DOAJ content on this website is prohibited unless express permission is given by IS4OA.